codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

         :rtype:     int|false

         Compiles and executes batch ``UPDATE`` statements.
+        The ``$constraints`` parameter takes a comma delimited string of columns, an array, an associative array, or RawSql.

         .. note:: When more than ``$batchSize`` field/value pairs are provided, multiple queries will be executed, each handling up to ``$batchSize``